 The Sendcloud subscription plans have been updated.
 If the subscriptions shown in the banner above don’t match your current subscription plan and you’d like to know more, please click here

 Purpose: learn how from your Pack & Go overview, you print pick lists and/or packing slips together with shipping labels to immediately prepare your order for shipment.

 What is Pack & Go?

 Pack & Go is designed to facilitate easier picking and packing when you have a warehouse, stock room or packing location.
-It’s available to users on our Large Shop and Business plan and allows you to print packing slips and/or picking lists to process your orders faster, either in conjunction with a bar-code scanner (Scanner mode) or without (Automatic mode).
+It’s available to users on our Growth and Premium plan and allows you to print packing slips and/or picking lists to process your orders faster, either in conjunction with a bar-code scanner (Scanner mode) or without (Automatic mode).
 In this article, we will explain how Pack & Go Automatic mode can streamline your workflow for an efficient picking and packing process.

 Automatic or Scanner mode?